-• Registered investment companies should be exempt from any final rule because they are extremely unlikely to be resolved through the OLA.

-- The proposed \$50 billion asset threshold is inconsistent with Section 210 of the Dodd-Frank Act, pursuant to which the Secretary is conducting this rulemaking.
-[5] Section 210 mandates that the implementing regulations must, as appropriate, differentiate among financial companies by taking into account specific factors including size, risk, complexity, leverage, frequency and dollar amount of QFCs, and interconnectedness to the financial system.
-Accordingly, any final rule should not use an asset threshold as the sole criterion for defining certain "records entities." - The recordkeeping requirements of the Proposed Rule are overly burdensome, and recordkeeping requirements in any final rule should be no broader than similar requirements under FDIC rules applicable to banks in "troubled condition."
-[6] - The Proposed Rule's application to affiliates of a "records entity" should be narrowed. - Primary financial regulatory agencies or their representatives should have the authority to recommend exemptions to the Secretary (which the Secretary presumptively should grant), as each primary financial regulatory agency has the most complete understanding of entities under its jurisdiction.
+- Registered investment companies should be exempt from any final rule because they are extremely unlikely to be resolved through the Orderly Liquidation Authority. - Any final rule should not use a \$50 billion asset threshold as the sole criterion for defining certain "records entities" as this threshold is inconsistent with Section 210 of the Dodd-Frank Act, pursuant to which the Secretary is conducting this rulemaking. - The recordkeeping requirements of the Proposed Rule are overly burdensome, and recordkeeping requirements in any final rule should be no broader than similar requirements under FDIC rules applicable to banks in "troubled condition." - Primary financial regulatory agencies should have the power to grant exemptions (or at a minimum, recommend exemptions to the Secretary, which the Secretary presumptively will grant), as each primary financial regulatory agency has the most complete understanding of entities under its jurisdiction.